 I’ll admit, sometimes I get into a rut with healthy meals; yeah sometimes I eat healthily, shocker I know.
 What I really find that helps to get my creative juices going again is going grocery shopping.
 I love going to the store and farmers markets and seeing what I can find.
 My latest trip to the farmers market is what inspired this particular recipe.
-This vegan soba noodle salad is packed with all kinds of veggies I could find at the farmers market and tossed with a light but delicious orange vinaigrette.
+This vegan soba noodle salad is packed with all kinds of veggies I could find at the farmers market and toss with a light but delicious orange vinaigrette.
 You can also try adding The Very Good Butchers’ best vegan plant based meat to make it tastier.

 What are soba noodles?